Aundra Thompson

-Aundra Thompson (born January 2, 1953) is an American former professional football wide receiver in the National Football League (NFL).
-He played college football at Texas A&M-Commerce and was selected by the Green Bay Packers in the fifth round of the 1976 NFL draft.
+Aundra Thompson (born January 2, 1953) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He played college football at Texas A&M-Commerce Lions and was selected by the Green Bay Packers in the fifth round of the 1976 NFL draft.
 In 1981, he left the Packers and joined the San Diego Chargers.

 Thompson also played for the New Orleans Saints and Baltimore Colts.